Updated 10:15 a.m., Jan. 17, 2025

 Severe weather shelters are not currently open.

-Weather conditions are not currently forecast to reach the severe weather thresholds that local officials use — in consultation with National Weather Service experts, Emergency Management, the Health Department, County Human Services and the Joint Office of Homeless Services — to jointly decide on shelter plans as needed.
+Weather conditions are not currently forecast to reach the severe weather thresholds that local officials use — in consultation with National Weather Service experts, Emergency Management, the Health Department, County Human Services and the Joint Office of Homeless Services — to decide on shelter plans as needed.

 Anyone seeking shelter should contact 211info by dialing 2-1-1 or 1-866-698-6155.
-211info staff are available to identify shelters, warming centers, and review transportation options 24/7 for Multnomah County.
+211info staff are available to identify shelters and warming spaces, and review transportation options 24/7 for Multnomah County.

 If you are concerned about someone you see during colder conditions, such as an individual who is not dressed for the weather conditions, call the non-emergency response line at 503-823-3333 and request a welfare check.